Online registration is now closed.

 Since this is OEFFA's 40th conference, our plan is to hold a quick annual meeting to elect our Board of Trustees, share important information, and check in with our members.
 We'll then adjourn to the Exhibit Hall for a social gathering.
 Please join us!

 Workshops are subject to change.
 With almost 80 workshops, covering everything from commercial production, livestock, food and farm policy, urban agriculture, research, sustainable living, and more, OEFFA's conference has something to offer everyone!
-Workshop descriptions will be available soon.
+Workshop descriptions are available here.

 Enjoy an expanded Exhibit Hall which now has space for larger equipment displays, live demonstrations, and congregation areas!
 As always, the trade show will be packed with a diversity of vendors, offering you a one-stop shopping experience.
 You'll find businesses that can help you find your market, products that you can use on your farm or in your backyard, services that will help your farm or homestead succeed, quality locally-produced merchandise for your pantry and home, and useful information from knowledgeable nonprofit and educational institutions.
 Be sure to check out all that the Exhibit Hall has to offer, including OEFFAstead—home to all things OEFFA in the trade show.